 The coverage you choose plays an important role in how much your policy will be.
 With that in mind, let’s look at what a standard home policy covers and additional coverages that make sense for Texas’s climate.

-Worth noting: While some insurance providers sell actual cash value coverage for homes, Kin only sells replacement cost insurance for homes and belongings.
+Pro tip: Look for policies that offer replacement cost insurance for your home, other structures, and belongings.
 This offers the appropriate payout to repair your home and replace your things with new items of a similar quality.